DPOR: Dynamic Partial Order Reduction

 When the engine needs to pick the next thread:

-1. If we are replaying a previously recorded path (pos < branches.len), return the same choice as before.
+1. If we are replaying a previously recorded path (pos < branches.len), return the same choice as before and propagate sleep sets forward using independence checks.
 This is how the engine deterministically re-executes the shared prefix leading to a backtrack point.

 2. Otherwise this is a new scheduling decision.
-The engine prefers the currently active thread (to minimize preemptions) and creates a new Branch recording the decision and the status of all threads.
+If a wakeup subtree provides guidance (from a multi-step wakeup sequence), the guided thread is chosen.
+Otherwise the engine prefers the currently active thread (to minimize preemptions).
+A new Branch is created recording the decision, thread statuses, and access information.

 When the current execution finishes, step() walks backward through the branch list: